 Day 6: Sunday 30 September, White Mountains National Forest

 Today we travel to the highest peak in the northeastern United States, Mount Washington.
-On arrival at the base of the mountain we will be welcomed by the manager, Howie Wemyss, before transferring into a smaller vehicle for our drive to the summit, where we’ll learn about the alpine flora in this extraordinary landscape at 6288 feet.
+From the base of the mountain we travel to the summit by cog railway, where we’ll learn about the alpine flora in this extraordinary landscape at 6288 feet.
 We will have the special opportunity to visit the Mount Washington Weather Station and see the observation room, the living quarters and talk to the people who work here, as well as visit the Summit Museum and see the Mount Washington Post Office (the highest post office in the East!).

 From Mt.
 Washington we turn south on Route 302 through Crawford Notch State Park, source of the Saco River and another wonderful scenic area, remote even from villages.
+Dinner this evening will be at a local restaurant.
 (Overnight Jackson NH) B

 Note: If the weather on Mount Washington is poor and a visit to the summit is not possible, an alternative program will be arranged.